bmnc-team/monero/src/blockchain_utilities/README.md

 # Monero Blockchain Utilities

-Copyright (c) 2018, The BMNC Project
+Copyright (c) 2018, The BMNC Project based on The Monero Project

 ## Introduction